 As a child, senior Marguerite Tate loved watching the science-focused TV series "Nova" and assembling puzzles, Legos, and K'nex.
 She's since graduated to coding webpages, working with Arduino robots, and assembling a 3D printer.
 Now, her ever-evolving technological curiosity and proficiency has been recognized on a national level.

-A little winter weather would not deter Rowland Hall's Lower School students from having their voices heard.
+A little winter weather wouldn't deter Rowland Hall's Lower School students from having their voices heard.
 They buttoned up their coats and gathered in the lobby of the McCarthey Campus.
 Led by Lower School Principal Jij de Jesus, they marched out into the falling snow, holding colorful posters high and calling for change.

 When Upper School history teachers Dr. Fiona Halloran and Dr. Nate Kogan '00 learned the American Historical Association's (AHA) January 2017 annual meeting would be held in nearby Denver, they recognized a unique opportunity beyond traditional professional development.